nolmoonen/jpeggpu/README.md

 - Address JPEG applications headers/extensions, like color profiles and EXIF metadata.
 Currently, this is mostly ignored.
 It would probably also be good to optionally disable this interpretation.
 - Add some test.
-- Add thread-safe logging.
-- Some optimization
+- Some optimization (try loading 32 at a time or buffer in shared memory)
 - Handling a mix of non-interleaved and interleaved scans.

 ## Other

-- The code has no support for non-standard JPEGs (no EOF, table idx OOB, etc.).
-This might be added later after the implementation is stable.
+- No attempt is made to support non-standard JPEGs (no EOF marker, table index out of bounds, etc.).